 Crow’s supernatural revenge thriller is a dark urban fairy tale replete with some of the finest and most effective artistry I’ve seen in years.
 If you give one fan film a chance to succeed, try Crow.
 This foray into James O’Barr’s world of gothic horror is filled with acting, writing, cinematography, and editing that are all leagues beyond “official” movies that outdo Crow’s budget in the millions to hundreds of millions of dollars.
 It left me with feelings I have yet to shake weeks after my first viewing.
 Coming away from this movie is like waking up from a nightmare.
 I know something profound and terrifying just happened, even if I can’t put my finger on exactly how it happened.

-Justin Mane, the star and co-writer of the film, helped me add some context to these feelings.
+Justin Mane, the star and co-writer of the film, helped me add some clarity to these feelings.
 The film itself was envisioned as “a business card for Michigan filmmaking.”
 Crow was shot in Detroit, a city long neglected by the film industry.
 The team proved itself to be a treasure trove of hidden talent, all of whom have launched from the success of Crow to more filmmaking jobs and continued collaboration.
 Conceived as a short film with the scant budget of $2,500, the efficiency of production quickly doubled its running time and ballooned the budget…to $10,000.

 I need to stop and contextualize those facts for a moment.
 Most shoots are a nightmare of time management, but this crew’s work was so efficient that they realized while filming that they could double the intended runtime.
 Moreover, a budget that low for a production of this quality is simply unheard of.
 It’s clear that director Matt Szakal knows how to bring out the best in every member of his crew, especially for a film that takes place mostly at night.
 It isn’t just the acting and writing that impress the viewer; sound editing, lighting, costuming and makeup; all of these draw the eye and inform the tone in ways that professional productions usually falter.
 Separating each night of filming with a day of preproduction made for a tight, focused schedule that wasted no time.